He Is the God of the Second Chance

 Excerpted with permission from The Bible Code by O. S. Hawkins, copyright Dr. O. S. Hawkins.

 * * *

 Have you been running in the opposite direction of God’s word on your life?
 How has that been going for you?
 If your circumstances have gotten worse and worse, maybe it’s time to turn around and head in the path He set for you!
 Do you believe this?
-Come share with us on our blog.
+Come share with us.
 We want to hear from you! ~ Devotionals Daily